 Where do sitatungas live?

-The sitatunga lives in thickly vegetated, muddy swamps, and marshes.
-Sitatungas are still found in small numbers in Saiwa Swamp National Park near Kitale, Rift Valley Province, Kenya as well as in larger populations around Lake Victoria, the Selous Game Reserve in Tanzania, and in several river basins in Uganda.
+This amphibious antelope lives in thickly vegetated, muddy swamps, and marshes.
+Sitatungas are still found in small numbers in Saiwa Swamp National Park near Kitale, Rift Valley Province, Kenya as well as in larger populations around Lake Victoria, the Selous Game Reserve in Tanzania, and several river basins in Uganda.

-Tags: Benin, Botswana, Cameroon, DRC, Kenya, Mozambique, Namibia, Rwanda, Tanzania, Uganda, Zambia, Zimbabwe, Congo, Kazungula, Virunga, West/Central Africa
+Tags: Sitatunga, Benin, Botswana, Cameroon, DRC, Kenya, Mozambique, Namibia, Rwanda, South Sudan, Tanzania, Uganda, Zambia, Zimbabwe, Congo, Kazungula, Virunga

 View Africa | Habitat